OpenContracts Routing System Documentation¶

 Overview¶

 The OpenContracts routing system uses explicit, deterministic slug-based routing with clear URL prefixes to eliminate ambiguity.
-Every route clearly indicates its content type through /c/
+Every route clearly indicates its content type through /c/ (corpus) and /d/ (document) prefixes.
+The system supports both slug-based and ID-based navigation, with IDs automatically redirecting to canonical slug URLs.

 Key Principles¶